 What are the main components of the PPR reports from where this data is compiled?

 The main components are:

 - Summary data of clients served (by age groups, ethnicity, and racial backgrounds)

 - P&A client living conditions

-- Intervention strategies used in addressing clients complaints
+- Intervention strategies used in addressing client complaints

 - Reason for closing individual’s case